 Why Choose to Stay at an Airbnb

-There are many reasons to choose an Airbnb stay over other accommodation options like a hotel or hostel.
+There are many reasons to choose booking with Airbnb over other accommodation options like a hotel or hostel.

 1. Live like a local